haandol/croca/README.md

 ### Deploy ReplicaStack on Replica Account

-As metioned above, you should deploy ReplicaStack on each replication account.
+As metioned above, you should deploy ReplicaStack on each replica account.

 ```bash
 $ cdk deploy CrocaReplicaStack --require-approval never --profile replica